harshr98/harshr98/README.md

 - 👋 Hi, I’m Harsh
 - 👀 I’m interested in Project Management, Consulting, Business Analysis and Data Analytics
-- 🌱 I’m currently learning IT, Python, SQL and Power BI
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Python and SQL.

 <!---
 harshr98/harshr98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.